Human-Oriented-ATP/proof-specimen/oscillation/README.md

-# Conflict-Driven Proofs
+# Oscillation

-_Proofs where oscillating between counterexamples, lemmas, and the proof is genuinely helpful._
+_Proofs where oscillating between counterexamples, lemmas-learnt-from-failure, and the proof is genuinely helpful. ”_

 ### A graph with no odd cycles is bipartite.